Game-Theoretic Frameworks for Epidemic Spreading and Human Decision Making: A Review: Epidemic Models Decision Models

 \subsection{Decision Models}

 The epidemic models introduced in the previous subsection have described the spreading process when there is no human intervention.
-In practice, humans will take immediate and drastic responses depending on the severity of the infection.
-The human intervention creates an ineligible impact on the spreading processes.
+In practice, {once an epidemic starts to prevail, human will reacts accordingly by taking interventions.} The human intervention creates an considerable impact on the spreading processes.
 Hence, the modeling of infectious diseases needs to take it into consideration to provide a consolidated understanding of the epidemic spreading processes in the human population.
-We introduce a holistic framework that incorporates epidemic models and decision models, illustrated in Fig. \ref{fig:EpidemicModels}.
+To better understand epidemic spreading processes in human population, we introduce a holistic framework that incorporates epidemic models and decision models, illustrated in {Figure~ \ref{fig:EpidemicDecisionLoop}}.